-Remember that nutrition coaches are often called health coaches, which is why you’ll see both of these terms in these insights.
+Remember that nutrition coaches are often called health coaches, so you’ll see both terms in these insights.

-Market value: My research has revealed that that the total US health coaching market was worth $6.14 billion in 2017, and that’s up from up 15% from 2014.
+Market value: My research has revealed that the total US health coaching market was worth $6.14 billion in 2017, up from up to 15% in 2014.

 Health coach salary: There are an estimated 109,000 US health coaches with average yearly salaries of $56,370, with the top 10% earning $80,000 or more.